LilaShiba/Quantum_Collapse_Neuron/readme.md

 <h2>What is a Qubit? 🧩</h2>

 <p>A qubit is the basic unit of quantum information, just like a bit in classical computing.
-However, qubits are magical because they can be in a superposition of states!</p>
+However, qubits are magical because they can be in a superposition of states!
+Kind of like gender 🧙‍♀️✨</p>

 <p>In simple terms:</p>